gonzalo-bulnes/gardening_with_git/README.md

     - Understanding what an ugly diff does
     - Debugging merge conflicts resolution
     - Debugging non-empty merge commits
-  2. Refactorings
+  1. Refactorings
-3. The Mechanics Behing The Git Conventions
-  1. A closer look at the Git tool
+3. A closer look at the Git tool
-    - Diffs are packaged changes
+  1. Diffs are packaged changes
-    - Commits are packaged actions
+  2. Commits are packaged actions
-    - Branches are packaged effects
+  3. Branches are packaged effects
-  2. A closer look at the collaborative dynamics
+4. A closer look at the collaborative dynamics
-    - Context sharing
+  1. Context sharing
-    - Knowledge sharing
+  1. Knowledge sharing
-    - Support ([Love, internet style][love])
+  1. Support ([Love, internet style][love])
-  3. Using Git to support collaborative dynamics
+5. Using Git to support collaborative dynamics
-    - What to do, when and how a 3-scale story
+  1. What to do, when and how a 3-scale story
-    - What: there is no precise action without intention
+  1. What: there is no precise action without intention
-    - When: actions have no effect without good timing
+  1. When: actions have no effect without good timing
-    - How: context matters, the way of the samurai
+  1. How: context matters, the way of the samurai
-3. Gardening People
+6. Gardening People
   1. Growing a context to delivrer a steam of adequate programs
     - Could we be writting diffs instead of code?
     - Maintaining the ability to write diffs through context
-    - The class photo example
+7. Conclusion
-  2. Beyond software
+  1. Beyond software
-    - Have software engineers any value in a multi-disciplinary team?
+    - What are we good at that is useful in a multi-disciplinary team?
     - Identifying context and dependencies
     - Introspection ability